Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Siamese Neural Network

+To provide physically meaningful input to the SNN, we preprocess each raw percolation configuration by identifying its largest connected cluster.
+This is achieved using a classical graph traversal algorithm known as depth-first search (DFS), which systematically explores neighboring occupied sites to construct connected components\cite{tarjan1972depth}.
+Among all clusters in a configuration, we retain only the largest one, as it best reflects the emergence of long-range connectivity—a hallmark of the percolation transition.
+The resulting largest cluster is then flattened into a one-dimensional vector for input into the Siamese network, as shown in the “Input” section on the far left of Figure~\ref{SNN}.

+This preprocessing step is critical.
+As demonstrated in our previous work on two-dimensional systems~\cite{xu2025identifying}, machine learning models trained on raw configurations tend to capture the global occupation density rather than the critical behavior.
+This occurs because such models are inherently sensitive to the density of active sites, yielding a linear response that obscures the phase transition signal.
+By extracting the largest cluster, we filter out the linear contribution of isolated clusters and isolate the non-trivial density evolution characteristic of the order parameter $P_{\infty}$.
+We provide a quantitative validation of this design choice for 3D systems in Section \ref{sec43}.

+It is worth noting that while we employ DFS for this extraction, classical cluster-labeling algorithms such as the Hoshen-Kopelman and Newman-Ziff algorithms are computationally more efficient for standard lattices.
+However, in our workflow, cluster extraction serves solely as a one-time preprocessing step.
+The choice of traversal algorithm does not influence the SNN's training dynamics or prediction accuracy, as the resulting largest cluster data remains identical regardless of the extraction method.

-As illustrated in Figure \ref{SNN}, the SNN architecture designed for identifying critical points in percolation models comprises two parallel fully connected neural networks (FCNNs) as feature extractors, followed by a similarity evaluator.
+As illustrated in Figure \ref{SNN}, the SNN architecture designed for identifying critical points in percolation models comprises two parallel fully connected neural networks (FCNNs) as "feature extractors", followed by a "similarity evaluator".
+Importantly, the fully connected design does not impose constraints on the dimensionality or topology of the input, enabling seamless deployment of the same architecture across both 2D and 3D systems.

+The fundamental principle of our framework is to ascertain the critical point of a phase transition by comparing the similarity between different percolation configurations using SNN.
+Firstly, each configuration is subjected to preprocessing via DFS to extract its largest connected cluster.
+The extracted cluster is then flattened into a one-dimensional vector for input.
+These preprocessed vectors are subsequently fed into the aforementioned pair of identical, weight-sharing "feature extractors" (i.e., FCNNs), as depicted in the middle section of Figure~\ref{SNN}.

-Each FCNN branch consists of two fully connected layers, each followed by batch normalization (BatchNorm) and an activation function.
-The architecture of each branch is formalized as:
+Each constituent branch is comprised of two fully connected layers, with 128 and 32 neurons respectively, each of which is followed by a batch normalization layer and an activation function.
+The initial activation function employed is a Swish function, the purpose of which is to enhance nonlinearity, and the subsequent activation function is a sigmoid function, the purpose of which is to constrain the output to the range [0, 1].
+The architecture of each branch is as follows:

-Here, Fl represents the Flatten layer, which reshapes the input data into a one-dimensional vector for downstream processing.
-FC(n) refers to a fully connected layer containing $n$ neurons, B stands for the BatchNormalization layer, which stabilizes training by normalizing intermediate activations, Ac(name) indicates the activation function applied, such as Swish or Sigmoid.

-The similarity evaluator takes the concatenated embeddings from the two FCNN branches and maps them through: